What to Bring

 - Rain Hat

-- Helmets are mandatory for all minors and on certain rides (check the ride description)
+- Helmets are mandatory for all minors and adults on certain rides (check the ride description)

 - Warm Coat